Mike Margolin

-Michael Margolin is an American former tennis player.
+Michael Margolin is an American tennis player.

 Margolin, a left-hander, was a collegiate tennis player for the USC Trojans in the early 1970s.
 He is the brother of tennis player Stacy Margolin, who he partnered with in mixed doubles at three US Open tournaments.
-Michael Margolin won his first local Pickleball tournament at the 4.0 level in Bend, Oregon in 2022.
-Margolin resides in Bend where he plays Tennis, Pickleball and bikes regularly.

-In 1999 he was appointed head tennis coach at Beverly Hills High School, of which he is a graduate.
+In 1999, he was appointed head tennis coach at Beverly Hills High School, of which he is a graduate.